 7. In order to design the perfect landing page that would meet users’ hopes, A/B testing can be used to appeal to social needs and expectations.
 For more details related to A/B testing, follow the guidelines in our blog post How Should We Use A/B Testing for Landing Pages with Magic Results?

 8. The landing pages are not affected by the automatic updates and uncontrolled streams of ads.

 9. There are 2 types of landing pages: Lead Generation and Click-Through.
-The first one is used to squeeze data from the customers and make leads while the second type has the goal to convince to take action immediately (e.g. to buy an e-Course).
+The first one is used to squeeze data from the customers and make leads, while the second type has the goal of convincing them to take action immediately (e.g. to buy an e-Course).
 In our article Landing Page Review and 12 Zen Tips for the Best Landing Page Design, you can find amazing things that will help you to deal with landing pages.